Data Blitz Information

 - Practice, practice, practice!
 This is true of any presentation, but 5 minutes is a really short time when presenting so you want to have it timed out perfectly (we WILL cut you off at 5 minutes).
 But, this is very important: make sure you go slow and steady and reduce the amount you say rather than rushing to try and cram more in.

-Posters will be secured to the poster boards with velcro.
-Supplies will be provided on site.
+Supplies to attach posters to poster boards will be provided on site.

 TIPS FOR A GOOD POSTER